Samcheok Shinwoo Electronics FC

 Samcheok Shinwoo Electronics Football Club (삼척 신우전자 축구단) was a South Korean football club based in the city of Samcheok.
 It was established in Hwaseong in 2006 as Hwaseong Shinwoo Electronics FC.
 It moved its home to Samcheok in 2008, changing its name to Samcheok Shinwoo Electronics FC.
 It was a member of the Challengers League, an amateur league and the fourth tier of league football in South Korea.
-The club withdraw from the league at the end of the 2010 season.
+The club withdrew from the league at the end of the 2010 season.